PavlidisLab/directed-studies-fiel/README.md

 # directed-studies-fiel

 This repository contains all the R and bash scripts used in my study on the intersection between alternative splicing and gene duplication.
-Included in the main directory is a workflow diagram that explains my methodology.
+Included in the main directory are workflow diagrams that explain my methodology, called Figure2a and Figure2b.

 The folders in this repository will be as below: